Full Body 3 Day Calisthenics Workout Routine

 ABOUT PROGRAM

 This calisthenics program includes all kinds of bodyweight exercises, from strength and cardio to mobility and flexibility.
-Doing these exercises can be challenging but will also be fun and effective.
+Doing these exercises can be challenging, but they will also be fun and effective.

 You’ll work out on alternate days during this program.
 The alternate-day training ensures your muscles get decent time between workouts to recover and allows you to train with your full effort on each training day.